m1gcrz/fabric/patterns/create terraform config file/user.md

 - how to verify changes
 - how to rollback the changes
 - how to check the status of the building blocks surrounding it
+- implications removing xyz, or systems that may affect its operation/functioning

 the building blocks:
 - its smallest unit